We may earn money or products from the companies mentioned in this post.

 So let’s take a quick peek into the future of students who continue to experience the side effects of blood sugar imbalances in the form of behavior and concentration problems.

 They cannot keep up in class, they may not have friends if their behavior is annoying or disruptive to others.
+Don’t forget they have to have that fidget toy for anxiety with them at all times too now.

-Further on down the road if they do not pass classes, they may be labeled as learning disabled unnecessarily or be unable to hold a steady or decent job.
+And further on down the road if they do not pass classes, they may be labeled as learning disabled unnecessarily or be unable to hold a steady or decent job.

 How to avoid blood sugar spikes/dips

-Feed your children low glycemic foods that are healthy and packed with nutrients to keep balanced glucose levels.
+One way to help avoid the issue is to feed your children low glycemic foods that are healthy and packed with nutrients to keep balanced glucose levels.

 For example, two eggs cooked in olive or coconut oil with a small serving of a whole, high fiber grain(if tolerated) and low sugar fruit would be a good breakfast.